UMNLibraries/contentdm_api/README.md

     $ gem install contentdm

-Include the library in your code
+Include the library in your code:

 `require 'contentdm'`